roadtojobs/roadtojobs/README.md

 We are all human, and we can't remember everything from the past, so we should have an appropriate platform to assist us.

-Road To Jobs helps you to write & note every detail of your job-seeking journey.
+RoadToJobs helps you to write & note every detail of your job-seeking journey.

-Road To Jobs is an OSS application for single & self-hosted usage.
+RoadToJobs is an OSS application for single & self-hosted usage.

 ## Technology
 - NodeJS 18 x TypeScript